bpowers24/Demo-Repo/GitHub_Resources.md

 - Open GitHub Desktop and `Fetch`/`Pull`.
 - Under the branch drop down, select your new branch.
 - Make changes and pull/commit/push as usual.
-## How to access and older version of a file
+## How to access an older version of a file
 https://docs.github.com/en/pull-requests/committing-changes-to-your-project/viewing-and-comparing-commits/differences-between-commit-views
 There are 2 main ways to find your commit history:
 1. Via file - use this if you are looking for the history from a specific file